vega/vega-lite/CONTRIBUTING.md

 ## Directory Structure

-- `_layouts` – Our website and documentation's Jekyll layout files.
+- `_layouts/` – Our website and documentation's Jekyll layout files.
-- `bin` – Scripts for using Vega-Lite with command line.
+- `bin/` – Scripts for using Vega-Lite with command line.
-- `data` – Example data.
+- `data/` – Example data.
-- `docs` – Vega-Lite documentation.
+- `docs/` – Vega-Lite documentation.
-- `examples` – Example Vega-Lite specification.  `examples/vlexamples.json` lists all of these examples.
+- `examples/` – Example Vega-Lite specification.  `examples/vlexamples.json` lists all of these examples.
+- `lib/` contains JSON schema's `schema.json`
-- `scripts` - Scripts for NPM commands.
+- `scripts/` - Scripts for NPM commands.
-- `site`- Misc files for serving the website and gallery
+- `site/` - Misc files for serving the website and gallery
+- `src/` - Main source code directory.
-- `src` - source code.  `src/vl.ts` is the root file for Vega-Lite codebase that exports the global `vl` object.
-General helpers methods are under `src`.  `src/compiler` contains all methods for compiler, which compiles Vega-Lite specs into Vega specs.  `src/schema` contains JSON schema and TypeScript interface declaration.
+  - `src/vl.ts` is the root file for Vega-Lite codebase that exports the global `vl` object.
+Other helpers methods that might be called by dependent projects such as [Compass](github.com/vega/compass) are also under `src/`.
+  - `src/compiler/` contains all methods for compiler, which compiles Vega-Lite specs into Vega specs.
+  - `src/schema/` contains JSON schema and TypeScript interface declaration.
-- `test` - code for unit testing.  `test`'s structure reflects `src`'s' directory structure.
-For example, `test/compiler` test files inside `src/compiler`.
+- `test/` - Code for unit testing.  `test`'s structure reflects `src`'s' directory structure.
+For example, `test/compiler/` test files inside `src/compiler`.
-- `typings` - TypeScript typing declaration for dependencies.
+- `typings/` - TypeScript typing declaration for dependencies.
 Some of them are downloaded from the TypeStrong community.

 ## Commands